PC-Admin/matrix-moderation-tool/README.md

 This script can automatically load and block/purge abusive rooms from rdlist, making it **very easy** for inexperienced administrators to block this harmful content.

-To get started, just dm me at [@michael:perthchat.org](https://matrix.to/#/@michael:perthchat.org) and I can invite you to the 'Legion of Janitors' room.
+If you are running a public server, please dm me at [@michael:perthchat.org](https://matrix.to/#/@michael:perthchat.org) and I can invite you to the 'Legion of Janitors' room.

 Once you have read access to the [rdlist repository](https://code.glowers.club/loj/rdlist), simply run this moderation script like so:
 ```